-- The population of individuals estimated to be unhoused in Grand Junction is 2300. - Available data suggests that the majority of PEH in the area are unsheltered and chronically unhoused. - Between 2016-2021, the percentage of employed Mesa County residents who are housing cost-burdened increased from 47% to 78%. - Areas within Mesa County whose residents face the highest risk of houselessness include central Grand Junction, Fruita, and Southeast Grand Junction/Riverside.
+- The population of individuals estimated to be unhoused in Grand Junction is 2300. - Available data suggests that the majority of PEH in the area are unsheltered and chronically unhoused. - Between 2016 and 2021, the median rent-to-income ratio for Mesa County residents increased by 24% and is approaching the cost-burdened threshold of 30%. - Areas within Mesa County whose residents face the highest risk of houselessness include central Grand Junction, Fruita, and Southeast Grand Junction/Riverside.